-Nowadays the power of the internet has opened up a whole repertoire of adventure.
+Nowadays the power of the internet has opened up a whole repertoire of adventures.
 If you’re searching for more things to do in self-isolation, podcasts are an amazing way of soaking up amazing stories.

 You can listen to first-hand accounts of world firsts, what it’s really like being on an expedition and tales from outdoor lovers’ lives on the road.
 There’s a podcast guaranteed to scratch that itch.

-We put together our list of the 10 best outdoor and adventure podcasts, some of which have been going for over a decade!
+We put together our list of the 10 best outdoor and adventure podcasts, some of which have been going on for over a decade!
 So there’s 100’s of episodes to binge and feel exhilarated by.